Water Street District (Henderson, Nevada): Notable features

 In addition to stores and restaurants, Water Street is also home to several gaming properties.
 Among them is The Pass Casino, which previously operated as the Eldorado from 1962 to 2020.
-The Pass began construction on a hotel addition, Atwell Suites, in 2023.
-It will be the Water Street District's first hotel.
+The Pass began construction on a hotel addition, Atwell Suites, in 2023; it opened the following year, becoming the Water Street District's first hotel.
 Another casino, the Rainbow Club, has operated since 1967.
 The Pot O' Gold casino opened in 1996, and was renamed Emerald Island in 2003, following an ownership change and renovation.
 The Gold Mine Tavern has also operated on Water Street since the 1960s.

 Parades have long been held on Water Street, which is also host to various other events as well.
 These include festivals and car shows.
 In 1999, Water Street began hosting regular art festivals and farmers' markets to help revitalize the downtown area.

 Mixed-use

 Water Street has several mixed-use projects.
 Water Street South, an office and retail project, opened in 2005, on land that was occupied years earlier by houses.
 It has since been renamed the Corley Center.
 Nevada State College was among the building's early tenants, opening a satellite campus there.

 The three-story Pinnacle opened in 2006 with office space and a restaurant.
 Another project, the three-story Meridian, includes office space and retailers.
 A multi-phase project, Southend on Water, was among new businesses opened in the late 2010s, providing additional office space and residential units.
+A motel, the Henderson Town House Motor Lodge, had opened on Water Street in 1962, and was demolished in 2019 to make way for additional mixed-use development.

-In 2021, Strada Development Group began construction on The Watermark.
-The $50 million project will include retailers, office space, and 151 apartments.
-At seven stories, it will be the tallest building on Water Street.
-In 2022, Strada announced plans for The Waterfalls, a 22-story mixed-use project that would include hotel rooms and apartment units.
+In 2021, Strada Development Group began construction on The Watermark, a $50 million project that would include retailers, office space, and 151 apartments.
+At seven stories, it is the tallest building on Water Street.
+The Watermark was scheduled to open in 2023, but completion was pushed back due to financial problems, with the opening expected in mid-2025.

+In 2022, Strada announced separate plans for The Waterfalls, a 22-story mixed-use project that would include hotel rooms and apartment units.
 It would be built on the site previously planned for City Tower, at the north end of the Water Street District.
+Construction was expected to begin during 2024, but this was delayed as a result of the Watermark's financial problems.